Blog > Articles

 The decision to start a medication should be reviewed with your healthcare provider.
 It is important to work with a medical weight loss program that understands your health history and goals in order to develop a treatment plan that is safe and works for you.

-Alternatives to GLP-1 Agonists for Weight Loss
+Alternatives to GLP-1 agonists for weight loss

 GLP-1 agonists are not appropriate for everyone.
 Wegovy and Saxenda should not be used if you have a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia syndrome type 2.
 GLP-1 agonists should also not be used if you are pregnant or trying to get pregnant or if you have had a serious allergic reaction to its ingredients.